JanMarcoRuizdeVargas/clustercausal/README.md

-# Cluster DAGs as background knowledge
+# Cluster DAGs as background knowledge for causal discovery

 This repository is being developed as part of my master thesis at TUM.